Murder of Kamarie Holland: Williams's incarceration

-Since the end of his sentencing, Williams was transferred to the Holman Correctional Facility, where he is currently incarcerated on death row as of 2025.
+After his 2024 sentencing, Williams was incarcerated on death row at the Holman Correctional Facility.

-At the time of his sentencing in 2024, Williams became the 166th inmate newly added to Alabama's death row, although his appellate process would take decades to complete before his death sentence could be finally carried out; the longest-serving death row inmate in Alabama was sentenced in January 1982.
+At the time of his sentencing, Williams became the 166th inmate newly added to Alabama's death row; the longest-serving death row inmate in Alabama was sentenced in January 1982.

 On October 22, 2024, Jeremy Williams filed an appeal against his death sentence to the Russell County Circuit Court.

 On May 15, 2025, a year after he was condemned to death row, Williams asked a Russell County Circuit Court judge to expedite his execution, expressing that he was willing to waive all his appeals and be executed as soon as possible.
 A hearing was set on May 23, 2025, to determine whether Williams was mentally competent to waive his appeals.

 On May 23, 2025, Judge David Johnson agreed to Williams's request to waive his rights to appeal, finding that the appellant had the mental competency to make such a decision.
-The case was transferred to the Alabama Court of Criminal Appeals for a further mandatory review.
+The case was transferred to the Alabama Court of Criminal Appeals for further, mandatory review.
 Russell County Sheriff Heath Taylor, who believed that Williams was competent to be executed, offered his opinion that Williams likely did not want to spend about two decades on death row waiting for his execution and hence made this decision.
-Russell County District Attorney Rick Chancey also stated that Williams was truly evil and he did not show remorse for his actions.
+Russell County District Attorney Rick Chancey also stated that Williams was truly evil and did not show remorse for his actions.

+On March 28, 2026, the Alabama Court of Criminal Appeals upheld Williams's capital murder conviction and death sentence.

+After the loss of his direct appeal, Williams once again expressed his wish to be executed as soon as possible.
+According to Russell County District Attorney Rick Chancey, the case would be transferred to the Alabama Supreme Court, which could authorize a death warrant, and based on its approval, Governor Kay Ivey could set an execution date for Williams, even though the process might take weeks, months, or years.
+Chancey also considered the possibility of Williams's changing his mind but stated that he would strive for quicker resolution to this case.